usamegl/tincantower_game/README.md

 # tincantower_game
  This is a tin can tower game developed with unity.
 At the same time, its apk was made and presented to the mobile platform.
-The system is as follows, the value of the top box is equal to the sum of…
+The system is as follows, the value of the upper box is equal to the n-sum of the valuesof the boxes below.
+ The general aim of the game is to fill the value of all empty boxes with the "correct" value and complete the game.

 # Programs and languages I use
 C#, Unity, Unity 2D